All Episodes

 What would the compromise there be?

-So I'm sure it's it's a great, it's a great um it's a great illustration.
+So it's a great illustration.

 Ladies and gentlemen, I mentioned this story yesterday, and here are the details.

-It's an AP story from Helen of Montana, a new national limit on lead in children's products, which has toymakers scrambling for new testing methods and retailers scrambling for storage space for inventory that they're not sure they can sell, is forcing motorcycle dealers to pull dirt bikes off of showroom floors.
+A new national limit on lead in children's products, which has toy makers scrambling for new testing methods and retailers scrambling for storage space for inventory that they're not sure they can sell, is forcing motorcycle dealers to pull dirt bikes off of showroom floors.

-I've never had anybody come in and say my child keeps putting parts of his motorcycle into his mouth.
+I've never had anybody come in and say, my child keeps putting parts of his motorcycle into his mouth.

-I've I've people have been sending me so much stuff, and I've gotten confused now.
+People have been sending me so much stuff, and I've gotten confused now.

 The esoteric analysis of this, it's above my pay grade to listen to some of these scholars write about this stuff.

-Some people believe that it is, that children's books, hardcover children's books printed before 1985 will become illegal because of lead content in the manufacture of some hardcover books.
+Some people believe that it is, that children's books, hardcover children's books printed before 1985, will become illegal because of lead content in the manufacture of some hardcover books.

-Others said no, it hasn't been changed.
+Others say, no, it hasn't been changed.

 It's like so many other things in the stimulus bill.

-And won't know until it's signed this afternoon, and people start implementing what's in it.
+Most people don't know really what's in it yet and won't know until it's signed this afternoon and people start implementing what's in.

 Do you realize people can do whatever they want, say it's in the stimulus bill, and who is going to know?